ndwarshuis/org-ml/README.md

 This function only applies to properties that are booleans.

-The following elements and properties are supported:
+The following types and properties are supported:

 entity
 - :use-brackets-p